dylanplosey/iact_strategy_learning/README.md

 # Iact_Strategy_Learning

 This repository includes the code used to perform the examples and simulations in our paper: "Learning the Human's Interaction Strategy" (in process).
-We also have included the results from our simulation, which were used to generate the results in our paper.
+We also have included the results from our simulation, which were used to generate the result figures in our paper.

 ## Learning Example